FarronF/limerick-council-meetings/meetings/2016/07/06-Community Leisure & Emergency Services SPC Committee Meeting/Minutes - Community Leisure & Emergency Services SPC - 11th May 2016.md

 buildings in rural villages and towns and that the needs of our aging population should be

+factored in to all plans, city and county alike.
+---
-factored in to all plans, city and county alike.--- Ms. Vaughan Mullane pointed out that every small derelict building is used abroad.
+Ms. Vaughan Mullane pointed out that every small derelict building is used abroad.
 She

 asked how can we do this in Ireland?
 We need a town Mayor or Co-ordinator to drive this,